Founder of Evenhood

-When we focus on the environments that we find challenging, we can avoid them or limit our experience of them.
-We can make sure we get more of the environments that help us to stay resilient.
-When we focus on our skills, talents & abilities, we can play to our strengths so that we can feel positive and purposeful.
+When you focus on the environments that you find challenging, you can avoid them or limit your experience of them.
+You can also make sure you get more of the environments that help you stay resilient.
+When you focus on your skills, talents & abilities, you can play to your strengths so that you can feel positive and purposeful.

 "Anyone can be an expert in wellbeing & resilience - leaders, managers, colleagues, tutors, teachers, students, pupils, friends and partners.
 They just need to know what environments have the most positive impact on your wellbeing."

-I also found that when we have those conversations with a sense of evenhood, our ability to give and get support for wellbeing is dramatically improved.
+I also found that when people have these conversations with a sense of evenhood, the ability to give and get support for wellbeing is dramatically improved.

 "When we live in evenhood, we show kindness, respect, compassion and understanding.
 We care for each other as equals; we offer support; we listen non-judgementally and we encourage others to be themselves."

 This sense of evenhood is wonderfully supportive of mental wellbeing.
-Evenhood means that we can all be ourselves and we can support each other to be ourselves; without judgement, without accusation, without a sense of superiority or inferiority.
+Evenhood means that you can be yourself and you can get support from others to be yourself; without judgement, without accusation, without a sense of superiority or inferiority.
 With evenhood people share respect, admiration and love for each other.

 I've made this website accessible and free - there are free articles to read, free tools to download and use to help you discover the situations that most impact or support your wellbeing, and there are free Evenhood Cards to personalise and share to help kick-start a mentally healthy conversation.